mert-othaw/mert-othaw/DT_EN_Introduction_Students.md

 Depending on your operating system, select Android (Get it on Google Play) or Apple (Download on the App Store).
 You will need this app to design your prototype in "Phase 5 - Prototype".

 ### Step 5
-After you are fully equipped with the aquired softwares, begin to learn the theory of each phase of Design Thinking with the materials provided (**Überblick_Design_Thinking.PDF**).
+After you are fully equipped with the aquired softwares, watch the following video shown by the instructor (<https://www.youtube.com/watch?v=mZWMj_H8Iqw>).

 **Pay attention to the time box displayed on the classroom screen by the instructor!**